IUREDCap/redcap-etl/docs/UserGuide.md

     1. Run post-processing SQL (if any)

+#### Label Views

+For each table that has at least one multiple-choice field, REDCap-ETL will generate a corresponding view that has labels, instead of values, for the multiple choice fields.
+The name of the view will be the same as the name of the table with the value of the label_view_suffix property appended to it.

 #### System-Generated Database Tables

-In addition to the tables specified in the transformation rules, REDCap-ETL may (depending on configuration) generate several system-generated tables:
+In addition to the tables specified in the transformation rules and their corresponding label views, REDCap-ETL will add several system-generated tables:

 | table name          | description                                                                        |